-Is it about something else?

-If you believe you have been treated unfairly or your rights have not been respected, and it's not about discrimination, you can get help dealing with the problem you are having:
+• s it about somethin ng else? - ive been treated unfairly or your rights have not been respected, and it's not it, you can get help dealing with the problem you are having: SHIP.

-□You can call Customer Service.

-- □You can call the SHIP.
-For details, go to Chapter 2, Section 3. - □ Or, you can call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).

-Section 1.8 You have a right to make recommendations regarding the organization's member rights and responsibilities policy.
-How to get more information about your rights

-There are several places where you can get more information about your rights:

-□ You can call Customer Service.

-□ For information on the quality program for your specific health plan, call Customer Service.
-You can also access this information online at uhc.com/medicare/resources.html.
-Open the Additional Medicare information and forms section and select Find information.
-Then select Other resources and plan information and then Commitment to quality.

-□You can call the SHIP.
 For details, go to Chapter 2, Section 3.

-- □You can contact Medicare. - □ You can visit the Medicare website to read or download the publication "Medicare Rights & Protections."
-(The publication is available at: - medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) - □ Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).
+Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a Section 1.8 You have a right to make recommendations regarding the organization's member rights and responsibilities policy.
+How to get more information about your rights There are several pla aces where you can get more information about your rights: ☐ You can call Cu stomer Service. can also access Additional Medic on the quality program for your specific health plan, call Customer Service.
+You this information online at uhc.com/medicare/resources.html.
+Open the care information and forms section and select Find information.
+Then select and plan information and then Commitment to quality. □You can call the SHIP.
+For details, go to Chapter 2, Section 3. □You can contact Medicare.
+Protections." he Medicare website to read or download the publication "Medicare Rights & (The publication is available at: /Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf) □ Or, you can can can 1-877-486-204 all 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY l8).
+01' 0 Variables and a series with the second and the seco